12 Rude Money Habits You Need to Stop ASAP

 Assuming someone’s financial situation

 Everyone has their own unique and independent relationship with money.
 This relationship impacts how people prioritize spending their cash, according to Bonnie Tsai, an etiquette expert and founder and director of Beyond Etiquette.
 “You should never assume people have the same spending habits as you, no matter how alike your lifestyles may be,” Tsai says.
 It’s OK that what you consider an important purchase or a necessity isn’t also a priority for other people.
+If you’re a frugal type, you’ll love these easy tips to save money.

 Judging people based on how they spend their money